revelaction/ical-git/README.md

 * * * * * cd /home/icalgit/icalgit/mi-ical-files && GIT_SSH_COMMAND="ssh -i /home/icalgit/.ssh/id_icalgit_nopassphrase -o IdentitiesOnly=yes" git pull origin main
 ```

+# Creating iCalendar Files

+To create your own iCalendar files, you can use a private Language Model (LLM) on your computer.
+Alternatively, you can copy and modify the existing iCalendar files from the `testdata` directory to suit your needs.

 # Command line options